Cheap flights to Chiang Rai

 Are There Any Direct Flights For Chiang Rai?

 There are no direct flights between the United Kingdom and Chiang Rai.
-From major UK airports only connecting flights are available.
-Airlines like THAI, British Airways, Qatar Airways and Lufthansa offer indirect flights to Chiang Rai from the UK.
+Only connecting flights are available from major UK airports.
+Airlines like Thai Airways, British Airways, Qatar Airways and Lufthansa offer indirect flights to Chiang Rai from the UK.
+The preferred route taken by passengers on their way to Chiang Rai is to take a direct flight from London Heathrow to Bangkok and then take a domestic flight to Chiang Rai.

-What Is The Minimum Flight Duration From UK To Chiang Rai?
+What Is The Minimum Flight Duration From the UK To Chiang Rai?

-- Code-shared flights between Qatar Airways and Bangkok Airways take 17 hours and 55 minutes to reach Chiang Rai from London Gatwick.
+- Code-shared flights between Qatar Airways and Bangkok Airways take about 18 hours to reach Chiang Rai from London Gatwick.
 Doha and Bangkok are the two stopovers.

-- British Airways, THAI and Bangkok Airways have code-shared flights for Chiang Rai from Manchester that 17 hours and 5 minutes minimum.
+- British Airways, Thai Airways and Bangkok Airways have code-shared flights for Chiang Rai from Manchester that takes minimum 17 hours to reach their destination.
 These are two-stop flights with stopovers in London and Bangkok.

-- Code-shared flights between Birmingham and Chiang Rai are offered by Lufthansa and Bangkok Airways.
-These flights take the minimum time to reach Chiang Rai International Airport - 17 hours and 55 minutes.
+- Lufthansa and Bangkok Airways offer code-shared flights between Birmingham and Chiang Rai.
+These flights take the minimum time to reach Chiang Rai International Airport - about 18 hours.
 These are two-stop flights that fly via Frankfurt and Bangkok.

-From Edinburgh, the shortest connecting flight is code-shared between British Airways, THAI and Bangkok Airways which takes 17 hours and 40 minutes.
+- From Edinburgh, the shortest connecting flight is code-shared between British Airways, Thai Airways and Bangkok Airways which takes 17 hours and 40 minutes.
 London and Bangkok are the two stopovers.

 When Is The Best Time To Visit Chiang Rai?

-Being a year-round destination, Chiang Rai can be visited any time of the year and the experience would never be underwhelming.
+Being a year-round destination, Chiang Rai can be visited at any time of the year, and the experience would never be underwhelming.
 The summer peak-season lasts from March to May whereas the winter peak-season starts from late October and ends by February.
-The average daytime temperature is 26 °C during the summer season and 21 °C during the winter season.
+The average daytime temperature is 26°C during the summer season and 21°C during the winter season.
 During any peak-season, Chiang Rai is jam-packed with locals and tourists alike.
-Most of the festivals take place during the above-mentioned months.
-For instance, the Greater Mekong Sub region Culture Trade and Tourism festival is usually held in January which is followed by the King Mengrai Annual Fair and Phu Chi Fah Dok Sieo Festival in February.
+Most of the festivals take place during the above mentioned months.
+For instance, the Greater Mekong Subregion Culture Trade and Tourism festival is usually held in January which is followed by the King Mengrai Annual Fair and Phu Chi Fah Dok Sieo Festival in February.
 In March the Elephant Polo Tournament and Chang Thai Ruam Mitr Day are celebrated with much enthusiasm.
-Needless to say, there is always something happening in Chiang Rai which supports the view that it is a year-round tourist destination.
+There is always something happening in Chiang Rai which supports the view that it is a year-round tourist destination.

 When Is The Cheapest Time To Book A Flight For Chiang Rai?

 From July to September, Chiang Rai experiences heavy rain spells accompanied by humidity that may spoil the trip of those not used to the climate.
-There is no low-season in Chiang Rai as such but it is good to keep an eye for discounts during these months.
-There is also a good chance that hotel rates would drop as well.
+There is no low-season in Chiang Rai as such, but it is good to keep an eye for discounts during these months.
+There is also a good chance that hotel rates would drop as well during this time.

 Which Is The Main International Airport In Chiang Rai?